Henry Weinhard's

-Henry Weinhard's Private Reserve and Blitz-Weinhard were brands of beer first brewed in 1856 in Portland, Oregon.
+Blitz-Weinhard was a brand of beer first brewed in 1856 in Portland, Oregon.
 The brewery was owned by the brewer Henry Weinhard of the Weinhard family, who also made a line of soft drinks which survives to this day.

-The Blitz-Weinhard brand was among several regional Pacific Northwest beers which were staples in that market during the decades following the repeal of Prohibition until they began losing market share to the national brands in the 1960s and 1970s.
+The Blitz-Weinhard brand was among several regional Pacific Northwest beers which were staples in that market during the decades following the repeal of Prohibition.
+As competition from national brands began to erode the market share of longstanding northwest beers, Blitz-Weinhard responded by creating what many consider Oregon’s first craft beer, Henry Weinhard’s Private Reserve (also referred to as Henry Weinhard’s or Henry’s), in 1976.

 Advertising campaign

-Weinhard's created a unique and noteworthy advertising campaign in the late 1970s and 1980s to position its brand.
+The company positioned Henry Weinhard’s as a premium beer through a noteworthy advertising campaign in the late 1970’s and 1980’s.
 The campaign featured a fictitious brand of beer called "Schludwiller" beer.
 A series of popular television commercials depicted Schludwiller as a beer brewed by the "California-Eastern Brewing Co." in California.
-In one of the ads, a "border patrolman" played by actor Dick Curtis asked Earl and Vern (the drivers of the Schludwiller Beer truck) "Well now…where you fellas going with all that beer?"
-Schludwiller came complete with its own motto in Latin: Quod Nesciunt Sibi Damno Non Erit (roughly: "What they don't know won't hurt them").
+In one of the ads, a "border patrolman" played by actor Dick Curtis asked Earl and Vern (the drivers of the Schludwiller Beer truck) "Well, now .{nbsp}.{nbsp}. where you fellas going with all that beer?"
+Schludwiller came complete with its own motto in Latin: Quod Nesciunt Sibi Damno Non Erit (roughly: "What They Don't Know Won't Hurt Them").

 The Henry Weinhard's brand, repositioned as a quality microbrew, was able to regain and sustain its popularity.
 However, its favored status with beer-drinkers was not enough to save the original Portland brewery from eventual closure.

-Like many businesses in the United States at the time, the Blitz-Weinhard brewery succumbed to purchase and resale by a number of companies in the late 20th century, including Pabst Brewing Company and Miller Brewing Company and now MillerCoors, the U.S. business unit of Molson Coors Brewing Company.
-In August of 2021 Molson Coors announced the end of production for Henry Weinhard's Reserve.
+Like many businesses in the United States at the time, the Blitz-Weinhard brewery was bought and resold by a number of companies in the late 20th century, including Pabst Brewing Company and Miller Brewing Company and now MillerCoors, the U.S. business unit of Molson Coors Brewing Company.
+In August 2021 Molson Coors announced the end of production for Henry Weinhard's Reserve.